harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/amazon-image-scanner-reference.md

 ---
-title: Amazon Image scanner reference
+title: Amazon Image scanner reference for STO
 description: Image scans with AWS Image scanner
 sidebar_position: 20
 ---

 You can set up an Amazon Image scanner using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.

-## Before you begin
+## Important notes for running Amazon Image scans in STO

 ### Docker-in-Docker requirements